AMMAshi/AMMAshi-Saudi-Digital-Academy---Data-Science-Immersive---Bootcamps/Speech_Emotion_Detection/README.md

 # 2-  Extraction 65 features for each audio
 ![Test Image 3](https://github.com/AMMAshi/AMMAshi-Saudi-Digital-Academy---Data-Science-Immersive---Bootcamps/blob/master/Speech_Emotion_Detection/images/features.png)
-1- parse the filename to get the emotions
+1- parse the filename to get the emotions.

 2- Extraction 65 features for each audio by using mfccs, pitches, magnitudes, and C. where:

 For mfccs: 13 feature